zuozhenggh/learning-library/enterprise-manageability-library/enterprise-manager/em-fleet-maintenance-upgrade-ui/em-fleet-maintenance-upgrade-ui.md

     - Lab: Environment Setup
     - Lab: Initialize Environment

-*Note*: This lab environment is setup with Enterprise Manager Cloud Control Release 13.5 and Database 19.10 as Oracle Management Repository.
+*Note*: This lab environment is setup with Enterprise Manager Cloud Control Release 13.5 and Oracle Database 19.10 as Oracle Management Repository.
 Workshop activities included in this lab will be executed both locally on the instance using Enterprise Manager Command Line Interface (EMCLI) or Rest APIs, and the Enterprise Manager console (browser)

 ## Task 1: Performed in Advance